Kashim Shettima

 Kashim Shettima Mustapha (born 2 September 1966) is a Nigerian politician who is the 15th and current vice president of Nigeria.
 He previously served as senator for Borno Central from 2019 to 2023, and as the governor of Borno State from 2011 to 2019.

-Born in Maiduguri in 1966, Shettima attended the University of Maiduguri and the University of Ibadan.
-After schooling, he entered business and banking, eventually rising to hold several high-ranking executive positions at banks.
-By the mid-2000s, Shettima was the manager of Zenith Bank's Maiduguri branch before leaving the position to enter the state cabinet of Governor Ali Modu Sheriff in 2007.
-After four (4) years in the cabinet, he was elected governor in 2011 and re-elected by a wider margin in 2015; his term in office was dominated by the deadly Boko Haram insurgency.
-Shettima left office in 2019, and was elected to the senate.
-After winning primary for Senate election in 2022, he withdrew from the nomination to become Bola Tinubu's running mate.
-Kaka-Shehu Lawan replaced him as the senate nominee.
+Born in Maiduguri in 1966, Shettima pursued higher education at the University of Maiduguri and the University of Ibadan.
+After completing his studies, he was in academia before joining banking, eventually ascending to hold several prominent executive positions within banks.
+By the mid-2000s, Shettima had become the manager of Zenith Bank's Maiduguri branch before resigning from his position to join the state cabinet of Governor Ali Modu Sheriff in 2007.
+After serving four years in the cabinet, he was elected governor in 2011 and re-elected by a significantly larger margin in 2015.
+His tenure as governor was characterized by the ongoing Boko Haram insurgency.
+Shettima left office in 2019 and subsequently became a senator.

-Early life
+Early life and education

-Kashim Shettima was born into the family of Shettima Mustafa Kuttayibe on 2 September 1966 in Maiduguri, Northern Region.
+Kashim Shettima was born into a Muslim family of Shettima Mustafa Kuttayibe on 2 September 1966 in Maiduguri, Northern Region.
+His name Shettima means "wise one" in Kanuri.
 He is married to Nana Shettima, and they have three children.

 Shettima attended Lamisula Primary School in Maiduguri from 1972 to 1978 and then went to the Government Secondary School, Biu in southern Borno State from 1978 to 1980.
 Eventually, he transferred to Government Science Secondary School, Potiskum (now in neighbouring Yobe State) where he completed his secondary education in 1983.

 He studied at the University of Maiduguri and earned a Degree (BSc) in agricultural economics in 1989.
 He had his one-year compulsory membership of the National Youths Service Corps, or NYSC, at the defunct Nigerian Agricultural Cooperative Bank, Calabar, capital of Cross River State in South South, from 1989 to 1990.
 He then obtained a master's degree (MSc) in Agricultural Economics in 1991 at the University of Ibadan in Ibadan, South West.

-After graduating, Shettima worked at the University of Maiduguri as a lecturer with the Department of Agricultural Economics and was in the academia from 1991 to 1993.
+After graduating, Shettima worked at the University of Maiduguri as a lecturer with the Department of Agricultural Economics from 1991 to 1993.